trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson1.md

 Hey there, future tech genius!

 Ever wondered how YouTube seems to know *exactly* what video you want to watch next?
-Or how Snapchat puts those funny filters on your face?
+Or how video games have enemies that seem to think for themselves?
 It's not magic, it's something even cooler: **Artificial Intelligence**, or **AI** for short.

 Welcome to your very first lesson where we'll uncover the secrets of AI, Machine Learning (ML), and Deep Learning (DL).
 We're going to skip the super-boring math and get straight to the fun, powerful ideas that are changing the world.